axel-lord/spel-katalog/lua_api.md

 ### `Image:saveCover(slug: String)`
 Save image as cover for given slug.

+### `Color:new(initial: Table...) -> Color...`
+Crate new colors either by adding the class to given tables, or if no tables are provided by creating a new table with the class.

 ### `Command:status() -> Int | None`
 Run the command returning the exit code if not interrupted.